 - 3.87 The Council's reserves are key to our financial planning; maintaining these at an appropriate level is central to our financial resilience and sustainability.
 They provide a safeguard against risk, unusual events and future financial pressures. - 3.88 In assessing the appropriate level of reserves, the Authority will ensure that the reserves are not only adequate, but also necessary and will be appropriate for the risk (both internal and external) to which it is exposed. - 3.89 The holding of reserves has been critical to managing our budget this year faced with the unprecedented rise in inflation and the impact this has had on the Council's budget.
-This has reiterated the need to hold sufficient reserves to provide the financial resilience the Council needs.

-- 3.90 The Reserves Policy (Appendix G) establishes a framework within which decisions are made regarding the level of reserves held by the Council and the purposes for which they will be maintained and used. - 3.91 The use of reserves and the levels at which they are maintained is determined on an annual basis as part of the Council's Budget setting process. - 3.92 There is no statutory minimum regarding the level of reserves that should be held.
+This has reiterated the need to hold sufficient reserves to provide the financial resilience the Council needs. - 3.90 The Reserves Policy (Appendix G) establishes a framework within which decisions are made regarding the level of reserves held by the Council and the purposes for which they will be maintained and used. - 3.91 The use of reserves and the levels at which they are maintained is determined on an annual basis as part of the Council's Budget setting process. - 3.92 There is no statutory minimum regarding the level of reserves that should be held.
 Instead, decisions should reflect the individual position of each council.
 Reserves are a finite resource and so their use to fund ongoing commitments creates a gap in the finances of future years and erodes our financial sustainability.
-Benchmarking shows that Powys' reserves are not excessive but are nearer the minimum level of acceptability; we must not plan our budget based on utilising our reserves, they must remain at a level that provides a reasonable level of financial resilience in an ever-challenging environment. - 3.93 The level of reserves held, and their forecast use is reported to Cabinet as part of the budget monitoring report and Table 7 below reports the opening and projected balance of the reserves at year end.
-This is based on the position as at 30th September 2023.
+Benchmarking shows that Powys' reserves are not excessive but are nearer the minimum level of acceptability; we must not plan our budget based on utilising our reserves, they must remain at a level that provides a reasonable level of financial resilience in an ever-challenging environment. - 3.93 The level of reserves held, and their forecast use is reported to Cabinet as part of the budget monitoring report and Table 7 below reports the opening and projected balances of the reserves at year end and the current planned use of earmarked reserves in support of the 2024/25 budget.
+This is subject to change and any amendments will be considered under the existing governance arrangements.

-Table 7 - Reserves as at 30th September 2023
+Table 7 - Level of Reserves as at 30th September 2023 and Projected Balances for 2024/25

-Summary Opening Balance (1st April 23) Surplus / (Deficit) Budgeted (Use) of Reserves Forecast (Over) / Under Spend Projected Balance (31st March 24) Surplus/ (Deficit) General Fund 9,333 0 935 10,268 Budget Management Reserve 3,584 0 0 3,584 Specific Reserves 35,329 (6,990) (813) 27,526 Transport & Equipment Funding Reserve 9,460 (1,043) 0 8,417 Total Useable Reserves 57,706 (8,033) 122 49,795 Schools Delegated Reserves 6,666 (5,082) (1,438) 146 School Loans & Other Items (371) 7 0 (364) Housing Revenue Account 3,967 0 0 3,967 Total Reserves 67,968 (13,108) (1,316) 53,544
+Summary Opening Balance (1st April 23) Surplus / (Deficit) Forecasted Movement Projected Balance (31st March 24) Surplus/ (Deficit) Projected Balance (31st March 25) Surplus/ (Deficit) General Fund 9,333 935 10,268 10,268 Budget Management Reserve 3,584 0 3,584 3,584 Specific Reserves 35,329 (7,803) 27,526 26,289 Transport & Equipment Funding Reserve 9,460 (1,043) 8,417 4,109 Total Useable Reserves 57,706 (7,911) 49,795 44,250 Schools Delegated Reserves 6,666 (6,520) 146 (2,418) School Loans & Other Items (371) 7 (364) (364) Housing Revenue Account 3,967 0 3,967 3,967 Total Reserves 67,968 (14,424) 53,544 45,435